Class of 2022- 2023

 We hope you enjoy looking below at all the exciting things we have been learning about this year!

-A celebration of all that we have learnt during the Summer term so far...
+A celebration of all that we have learnt during the first part of the Summer term ...

 Below you can find this term's knowledge organisers which show what the children will be learning about in each subject...